jkugalde/Syringe-extruder/README.md

 <img src="/imgs/s3.png" width="400">

+NEWS

+I used my [twisted belt reducer](https://github.com/jkugalde/Twisted-belt-reducer) to add some torque and the machine is working better.
+A commercial planetary geaborx should perform even better.
+[Felipe](https://www.instagram.com/reel/C_ZT_Gruc2b/?igsh=NGFiZGt1OXk4MmN1) has been doing a lot of printing with it.

 # Design

 The idea was to hack a 3D printer to mount the toolhead as easy as possible.
 It uses the same extruder motor of the printer, but there are some tweaks that must be done in the hardware, firmware and slicer software.
 All the pieces are [HERE](https://grabcad.com/library/syringe-hydraulic-paste-extruder-for-ender-1) and the parts list [HERE](PARTS.md).